-At 42 I probably shouldn’t be going on my first ever hike.
-I’m not the most outdoorsy person but I do love trail walking near home.
-The problem is that home is basically at sea level and according to most hiking maps the nearest proper trail is a few hours from where I live.
+At 42, I probably shouldn’t be going on my first-ever hike.
+I’m not the most outdoorsy person, but I love trail walking near home.
+The problem is that my home is basically at sea level, and according to most hiking maps, the nearest proper trail is a few hours from where I live.
 I haven’t been on a trip yet where I was willing to drive three hours to hike.

-However since Mom and I got a season pass for Biltmore Estate (check out how to get a FREE wine tasting at Biltmore Estate) we have begun exploring the Asheville, NC area with more interest.
-Catabwa Falls was one of those places we wanted to check out and it was a delightful morning that I want to share with you.
+However, since Mom and I got a season pass for Biltmore Estate (check out how to get a FREE wine tasting at Biltmore Estate), we have begun exploring the Asheville, NC area with more interest.
+Catawba Falls was one of those places we wanted to check out, and it was a delightful morning that I want to share with you.

-Things To Get Before You Hike Catabwa Falls (Lower Falls):
+Things To Get Before You Hike Catawba Falls (Lower Falls):

 - Trail Shoes or Boots.
-My mother and I rarely agree on things but we both agreed after today that some sort of trail shoe or boot is absolutely necessary.
-I work part time in a running store so we both got trail running shoes since it’s what I know.
-I got the Saucony Peregrine Trail Running Shoe and I LOVED them (full disclosure I had a BIG coupon code because of my job- not sure I would have paid the actual price for them since we can’t hike too often where I live).
-If I lived near hiking trails they would be well worth the investment.
-I was able to climb, go through muddy spots and jump and feel MUCH more secure than I would have with regular tennis shoes.
+My mother and I rarely agree on things, but we agreed after today that some sort of trail shoe or boot is necessary.
+I worked part-time in a running store, so we both got trail running shoes since that’s what I know.
+I got the Saucony Peregrine Trail Running Shoe, and I LOVED them (full disclosure: I had a BIG coupon code because of my job- not sure I would have paid the actual price for them since we can’t hike too often where I live).
+They would be well worth the investment if I lived near hiking trails.
+I could climb, go through muddy spots, jump, and feel MUCH more secure than I would have with regular tennis shoes.

 - Bring water/food.
-This seems like a no brainer but it was so nice to sit and look at the falls while drinking some water!
-We didn’t bring food but there were some couples down there setting up small picnic meals.
+This seems like a no-brainer, but it was so lovely to sit and look at the falls while drinking some water!
+We didn’t bring food, but some couples were setting up small picnic meals.
 Please note SMALL because there isn’t a ton of level space.
-So if you want to hang out a while maybe bring some snacks.
+So if you want to hang out for a while, maybe bring some snacks.

 - Walking Sticks/Poles.
-I did okay without these but my mom said several times she wished she had some.
-From a quick online search it seems they vary in price from about $15 to $40 new.
-Might be a good investment depending on your comfort level.
+I did okay without these, but my mom said several times she wished she had some.
+From a quick online search, it seems they vary in price from about $15 to $40 new.
+It might be a good investment depending on your comfort level.

-- I’m not sure if the socks made a difference but they sure are comfy.
+- I’m not sure if the socks made a difference, but they are comfy.
 Mom and I also both got hiking socks before the trip.
-Through a weird scenario I would never be able to replicate I managed to get a really good deal so I got some wigwam hiking socks.
-This hike isn’t too long and they didn’t get wet so I didn’t really need them but I appreciated the crew height and the extra padding was nice.
+Through a weird scenario I would never be able to replicate I managed to get a really good deal, so I got some wigwam hiking socks.
+This hike isn’t too long, and they didn’t get wet so I didn’t really need them, but I appreciated the crew height and the extra padding was nice.
 The shoes are much more important.

 My First Ever Hike

 My mom actually did all the research on this particular hike.
 It was listed as easy and perfect for beginners.
-I have never been on a proper hike before and it had been years for my mom so we figured beginner was appropriate.
+I had never been on a proper hike before, and it had been years for my mom so we figured beginner was appropriate.
 We got the few supplies we thought we would need and headed out.
-The GPS lead us there, we just searched for “Catabwa Falls Trail” and it lead us right to the parking lot.
-If you need some guidance it’s in Old Fort, NC.
+The GPS led us there; we just searched for “Catabwa Falls Trail,” and it led us right to the parking lot.
+If you need some guidance, it’s in Old Fort, NC.

-I was delighted to find a nice paved parking lot as well as a clean, well-equipped BATHROOM.
-It doesn’t have running water but had everything I needed to not have to pee in the woods.
+I was delighted to find a nice paved parking lot and a clean, well-equipped BATHROOM.
+It doesn’t have running water but had everything I needed not to have to pee in the woods.

 Check out my other Frugal Travel Ideas!